 Unless maybe your feet are square?

-4. Visible Undershirt While Wearing a Dress ShirtSome of you might balk at this one, but you’re going to have to trust me on this one, a crew neck collar peeking out from under your dress shirt’s collar just looks sloppy.
+4. Visible Undershirt While Wearing a Dress ShirtSome of you might balk at this one, but you’re going to have to trust me here, a crew neck tee peeking out from under your dress shirt’s collar just looks sloppy.

 More to the point, you’re essentially showing your client your underwear.